Learning Fairer Representations with FairVIC: Approach

 where $\hat{y}_i$ is the prediction for the original input, $\hat{y}_i^{*} $ is the prediction for the input with the protected attribute $P$ flipped to its complement, and $N$ is the number of samples.

-\textbf{Covariance}: This component seeks to reduce the model's reliance on protected attributes when making predictions, ensuring that decisions are made independently of these attributes.
+\textbf{Covariance}: This component seeks to penalise any contribution of the protected attribute to the decision process of the classifier, ensuring that predictions are not systematically skewed for the privileged group.
 By doing so, it promotes group fairness.
-The loss function is designed to minimize this covariance, as defined by the following equation:
+The loss function is designed to minimise this covariance, as defined by the following equation:

-where $\hat{y}$ is the model's prediction, $P$ is the protected attribute, and $N$ is the number of samples.

-During the training of a deep learning model, the model iterates over epochs $E$.
-Data is shuffled into batches, upon which the model predicts to produce a set of predictions $\hat{Y}$.
-Typically, the true labels $Y$ and predictions $\hat{Y}$ are then passed into a suitable accuracy loss function (e.g., binary cross-entropy, hinge loss, Huber loss, etc.) and the resulting loss attempts to be minimised by an optimiser.

-In the case of FairVIC, in addition to computing a suitable accuracy loss $L_{\text{acc}}$, we also calculate our three novel terms $L_{\text{var}}, L_{\text{inv}}, \text{and} \; L_{\text{cov}}$ using Equations~\ref{eq:variance-loss},~\ref{eq:invariance-loss}, and~\ref{eq:covariance-loss} respectively.
-Each of these individual loss terms is then multiplied by its respective weighting factor $\lambda$ and summed to form the total loss $L_{\text{total}}$.
-Subsequently, gradients are computed, and the optimiser adjusts the model parameters with respect to this combined loss.
-Further details are provided in Algorithm~\ref{alg:FairVIC Loss}.